GaryIrick/ngs-stats-of-the-storm-creator/README.md

 - Create a Stats of the Storm database from those replays.
 - Zip up the database and upload it to S3.

+Learn more about Stats of the Storm [here](https://ebshimizu.github.io/stats-of-the-storm/).

 ## Setup

 You will need to update these values in config.js to match your S3 bucket: